WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 ---

-So to step through this the imperative way of thinking, let's open this CodePen: https://codepen.io/SuperTernary/pen/eEVVvg?editors=0010
+To explore this the imperative way of thinking, let's open this CodePen: https://codepen.io/SuperTernary/pen/eEVVvg?editors=0010

 - We could write that out in Javascript by creating an array of those people.